Doregon/tnpsh-wiki/cfw-hfw-mfw/mamba.md

 [MAMBA/PRX Loader](http://store.brewology.com/ahomebrew.php?brewid=287) is a homebrew that allows you to load MAMBA and/or VSH plugins \(with MAMBA or PRX Loader\).
 Mamba features include:

-* Region free BluRay
+* Region free Blu-Ray
-* ISO mounting for BluRay/DVD/PSP/PS1/PS2/PS3
+* ISO mounting for Blu-Ray/DVD/PSP/PS1/PS2/PS3
 * Mounting ISOs and games over network
 * ISOs can be split and still mounted, to bypass FAT32 4GB file limit on USB
 * PS1 backup discs work just like retail discs